bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/src/Documentation.md

         dispatches type: ADD_SMURF as well as payload: data })
     .catch that takes in error dispatching type: FETCHING_API_FAILURE with a payload: error

+5. ADD a conditional that allows us to set the value of error messages if an error is made on the form

 -In App.js file